Spain in the Eurovision Song Contest 2014: Competing entries

-The five competing acts were announced on 20 January 2014 during a press conference held at the TVE Sala de Comunicación Torrespaña Headquarters in Madrid, hosted by Anne Irgartiburu.
-Demo versions of the competing songs were previewed by TVE on their official website on 3 February 2014, while the songs in their entirety were premiered a day later on 17 February also on TVE's official website.
+Five competing acts were invited by RTVE for the national final and announced on 20 January 2014 during a press conference held at the RTVE Torrespaña premises in Madrid, hosted by Anne Irgartiburu.
+Demo versions of the competing songs were previewed by RTVE on their official website on 3 February 2014, while the songs in their entirety were premiered a day later on 17 February also on RTVE's official website.